dongguanting/FollowRAG/README.md

 ## 💥 News

 - [10/2024] 🔥 We released an our SFT datasets named VIF-RAG-QA for deployments.
-Download [VIF-RAG-QA-110K](https://huggingface.co/datasets/dongguanting/VIF-RAG-QA-110K) and [VIF-RAG-QA-20K](https://huggingface.co/datasets/dongguanting/VIF-RAG-QA-20K).
+Download [VIF-RAG-QA-110K](https://huggingface.co/datasets/dongguanting/VIF-RAG-QA-110K) and [VIF-RAG-QA-20K](https://huggingface.co/datasets/dongguanting/VIF-RAG-QA-20K) here.

 - [10/2024] 🔥 We released our instruction-following auto-evaluation benchmark named ***FollowRAG***.
-Please follow [outlines](#FollowRAG) for testing.
+Please follow [outlines](#FollowRAG) for evaluation.

 - [10/2024] 🔥 We introduced ***VIF-RAG***, the first automated, scalable, and verifiable data synthesis pipeline for aligning complex instruction-following in RAG scenarios.
 Check out the [paper]().